Between Silk and Chains: Mistress EVA on Power and Play

 GATA: Lastly, is there a message you’d like to share with women, queer folk, or anyone exploring their own power and sexuality?

 EVA: I mean, kudos to you, haha.
-That you're even consciously exploring it is amazing, you know, because I didn't consciously explore shit until even when I was joining the dungeon.
-You know, I was just fumbling around in the bloody dark.
-And I think that a lot of the times it's also not necessarily a conscious decision, but that it's like a little flicker of you knowing that you're actually engaging with where you want to situate yourself, where you do situate yourself, or how you want to experience a range of your experience as a human.
-I think that's to be commended.
-And try to, I guess, be exposed to as many concepts and people experiencing things in different ways.
-Know that it's not going to be your way, because it's a very individual experience that can shift over time and days and moods.
-And that you're even conscious of it, like that is great.
+The fact that you’re even consciously exploring it is amazing.
+I didn't consciously explore shit until even when I was joining the dungeon.
+I was just fumbling around in the bloody dark.
+A lot of the times, it’s not even a fully conscious decision; it’s a little flicker of knowing where you want to situate yourself, where you do situate yourself, or how you want to experience a range of your experience as a human.
+That’s something to be commended.
+Expose yourself to different concepts and people experiencing things in varied ways.
+Remember, it won’t necessarily be your way; this is a very individual experience that can shift with time, days, and moods.
+The mere fact that you’re conscious of it, that’s great.
 So, good for you.

 INTERVIEW AND WORDS BY SEUNGHEE RYU